Mosiuoa Lekota

-Mosiuoa Gerard Patrick Lekota (born 13 August 1948) is a South African anti-Apartheid revolutionary for the African National Congress (ANC) who served jail time with Nelson Mandela from 1985 and who left the ANC to form the Congress of the People (Cope) splinter party in 2008.
-He has served as its President since 16 December 2008.
+Mosiuoa Gerard Patrick Lekota (13 August 1948 – 4 March 2026) was a South African anti-Apartheid revolutionary for the African National Congress (ANC) who served jail time with Nelson Mandela from 1985 and who left the ANC to form the Congress of the People (Cope) splinter party in 2008.
+He served as its President from 16 December 2008.

 Previously as a member of the African National Congress, under President Thabo Mbeki, he served in the Cabinet of South Africa as Minister of Defence from 17 June 1999 to 25 September 2008.
 His nickname Terror Lekota comes from his playing style on the soccer field.
 He was a leader of the United Democratic Front and a key defendant in the Delmas Treason Trial, 1985 to 1988.

 Early life and education

 Lekota was born in Kroonstad.
-He had his primary education at Emma Farm School and most of his secondary education at Mariazel High School in Matatiele.
+He had his primary education at Susanna Farm School and most of his secondary education at Mariazell High School in Matatiele.
 However, he matriculated at St. Francis College in Mariannhill in 1969.
 Although he enrolled for a social science degree at the University of the North, Lekota was expelled due to his Student Representative Council- and Black Consciousness Movement-aligned South African Students' Organisation (SASO) activities in 1972.